-GIVING AND ACCEPTING GIFTS AND ENTERTAINMENT
+PROVIDING AND ACCEPTING GIFTS, ENTERTAINMENT AND HOSPITALITY

-You can appropriately exchange gifts and entertainment if done in accordance with this Code and the policies applicable to your business unit.
+You can appropriately exchange gifts, entertainment and hospitality (GEH) if done in accordance with this Code and the policies applicable to your business unit.

-You may accept occasional unsolicited business courtesies that are not frequent or lavish as measured by reasonable standards in the relevant business community, such as meals, refreshments or promotional items.
-See Corporate Procedure A203, Business Courtesies for specific guidance.
+You may accept occasional unsolicited GEH that is not frequent or lavish as measured by reasonable standards in the relevant business community, such as meals, refreshments or promotional items.
+See Corporate Procedure A203, Providing and Accepting Gifts, Entertainment and Hospitality (GEH) for specific guidance.

-You may provide a business courtesy to anyone other than a government official as long as it is not frequent or lavish, is properly recorded, and is not given to improperly influence any official act of the recipient in his or her professional capacity.
-If you are providing business courtesies to any person valued at more than \$100, you must also obtain proper pre-approval as described in Corporate Procedure A203.
+You may provide GEH to anyone other than a government official as long as it is not frequent or lavish, is properly recorded, and is not given to improperly influence any official act of the recipient in his or her professional capacity.
+If you are providing GEH to any person valued at more than \$100, you must also obtain proper pre-approval as described in Corporate Procedure A203.

-A business courtesy must never be provided to a government official without prior written approval of the Law Department.
-(See Corporate Procedure A203, Business Courtesies for specific guidance.)
+GEH must never be provided to a government official without prior written approval of the Law Department.
+(See Corporate Procedure A203 for specific guidance.)
 Be careful to understand who may be a government official, which can include people who work at companies partially owned by governments or people who serve even part-time as a local elected official or on a quasi-government board.
-In Australia, provision of gratuities to Defence officials may breach Defence policies (DI(G) PERS 25-7) and the Public Service Act 1999, Defence Act 1903, or Defence Force Discipline Act 1982 and applicable regulations.
+In Australia, provision of GEH to Defence officials may breach Defence policies (DI(G) PERS 25-7) and the Public Service Act 1999, Defence Act 1903, or Defence Force Discipline Act 1982 and applicable regulations.

-Soliciting or accepting tangible or intangible business courtesies (gifts, meals, gratuity, entertainment, or other favors) that are given expressly or implied in exchange for securing HII business or providing favorable business terms, or that might create or give the appearance of influencing or creating a sense of obligation on your part is prohibited.
-Never give or accept business courtesies that are illegal, immoral or would reflect negatively on HII.
+Soliciting or accepting tangible or intangible GEH (gifts, meals, entertainment or other favors) that are given expressly or implied in exchange for securing HII business or providing favorable business terms, or that might create or give the appearance of influencing or creating a sense of obligation on your part is prohibited.
+Never give or accept GEH that is illegal, immoral or would reflect negatively on HII.